On books and friends, I spend my money; For stones and bricks, I haven’t any.

 It was the eve of New Years and I knew it was going to be just another day.
-After all, we weren’t stationed in a metropolitan city and did not have any pubs or discotheque or even a decent restaurant anywhere near vicinity.
+After all, we weren’t stationed in a metropolitan city and did not have any pubs or discotheques or even a decent restaurant anywhere near the vicinity.
 But then, the husband announced, “Pack your bags!
 We are leaving!”
-The husband and surprises do not go hand-in-hand.
+My husband and surprises do not go hand-in-hand.
 Often, it has turned out bad or I would easily KNOW when he acts all cool.
 This time though, he bowled me over.

-Thus we drove up the Queen of hills, the hill station of Mussoorie.
+Thus we drove up the Queen of Hills, the hill station of Mussoorie.
 The plethora of sheer beauty, the winding roads, a handful of bakeries, an array of boarding schools and beautiful old bungalows brought in a sense of tranquility.

 On this cold winter afternoon, I noticed that this beautiful place was brimming with tourists.
-We quickly took a bite at the Tavern- a restaurant you wouldn’t miss for it is bang on the Mall Road.
+We quickly took a bite at the Tavern- a restaurant you wouldn’t miss for it is bang on Mall Road.
 The sizzlers is quite popular but no. I wouldn’t say it is a must-try.
 I have had better.

 I settled with a cotton candy braving the chill in the air but found a monkey staring at me.
 Phew!

 “Where are we going?
 We’ve been walking for ages!”, I whined.